kauffmanes/cis275-course/content/introduction.md

 }
 ```

-### Syllabus
+## Syllabus
-<a target="_blank" href="/teaching/cis-275/syllabus">https://www.emilykauffman.com/teaching/cis-275/syllabus</a>.
+Check out the [Syllabus](/syllabus) or click the Syllabus link in the sidebar.

-## Tools to use
+# Tools to use
 This is really up to you.
 You'll need a text editor, a web browser, and a computer.
 A few popular editors are Sublime, Atom, and VSCode.
-The computers in this classroom should have Atom installed on them.
+If you're in the classroom, the computers should have Atom installed on them.
 You'll want to fully test your websites in all of the main browsers (Chrome, Firefox, Safari, etc), but you can choose any as your main testing browser.
 I like to use Chrome because of their development tools.
-Finally, you can use almost any computer for this class!
+Finally, you can use almost any computer for this class.

-## Trusted Resources
+# Trusted Resources
+There are many resources for web design & development on the web.
+Many are not trustworthy; they're out of date or just completely incorrect.
+The sites listed below are great resources.
+More than likely, this list will grow throughout the semester.

 - <a href="https://developer.mozilla.org/en-US/docs/Web" target="_blank">Mozilla MDN (free)</a>
 - <a href="https://css-tricks.com/" target="_blank">CSS Tricks (free)</a>
 - <a href="https://frontendmasters.com/" target="_blank">Frontend Masters ($20 per month for students)</a>